FredericGodest/CryptoBot/README.md

 # Crypto Bot Documention
 ## Principle
-The algorithm is based on the moving average algorithm.
+This project is based on sentiment analysis on twitter + algorithm based on the moving average algorithm.
 The first step of this algorithm is to create two curves :
 * Short moving average curve (2 periods in this case)
 * Long moving average curve (20 periods in this case)